asim-shrestha/MountainMadness2022/README.md

 ### Deployment

----

-You can run it in 3 very, very easy steps:
+Run this application in 3 very, very easy steps or view it online [here](https://youtube-livid.vercel.app/):

 1.  clone the repo
 2.  cd into the repo /frontend